V-Sekai/godot-network-rollback/README.md

 Tutorials
 ---------

 I'm working on a series of video tutorials on YouTube.
-You check back on [my channel](https://www.youtube.com/SnopekGames), but I'll post a more specific link once the first video is finished!
+You can check back on [my channel](https://www.youtube.com/SnopekGames), but I'll post a more specific link once the first video is finished!